Quranify-Project/.github/profile/README.md

 ## 🧾 License

-All Quranify projects are licensed under the **MIT License** unless otherwise stated.
+All Quranfi projects are licensed under the **MIT License** unless otherwise stated.

 ---